Lukk17/sky/config/local-dev/local_README.md

 ### A) Using [docker-compose.yml](../docker/docker-compose.yml)

-After starting give containers minute or so to fully start and connect with each others.
+After starting, give containers a minute or so to fully start and connect with each other.
 Before that, there could be 500 errors.
 This log need to appear in all containers:
 `Getting all instance registry info from the eureka server`

-In main project folder (before any modules) run:
+In the main project folder (before any modules) run:
 ```
 docker-compose -f config/docker/docker-compose.yml up
 ```